How To Avoid Carjacking

 We have worked with our car experts to come up with some tips to help you avoid becoming a victim of carjacking.
 We will look at what you can do before and after you get into your car.

 - Try parking in an area which has good lighting.
-If you are parking in a multi-story car park try, if possible, to park where there is a large number of other cars.
+If you are parking in a multi-story car park try, if possible, to park where there are a large number of other cars.

-- When walking to and from your car, once again if possible, try and scan the area where you are parked for anyone who may be acting suspiciously.
+- When walking to and from your car, if possible, try and scan the area where you are parked for anyone who may be acting suspiciously.

 - Have your keys in an easy to access location to enable quick entry into your car.

-- Be somewhat weary of people who approach you while you are getting into your car looking for directions or who are handing out leaflets or flyers
+- Be somewhat wary of people who approach you while you are getting into your car looking for directions, or who are handing out leaflets or flyers

 - Keep windows up as much as possible.